seanboe/JavaCalculator/README.md

 ## InfixParser Class
 NEEED TO ADDDD

-## InvalidInputsException Class
-The <samp>InvalidInputsException</samp> class defines a specific exception that will be thrown, when a <samp>Function</samp> object is inputted incorrectly.

 ## Main Class
 This is just a class we use to test certain methods, logic, etc.

-## OperatorOnlyException Class
-The <samp>OperatorOnlyException</samp> class defines

-## Queue Class
-NEEED TO ADDDD

 ## Statistics Class
 NEEED TO ADDDD